Magazine

 AA

 Shavuot, the festival of the giving of the Torah, is known as both the birth and death anniversary of King David, one of the most significant, fascinating, and revered figures in Jewish history.
-Yet, there are many aspects about him that remain unknown and shrouded in mystery.
+Yet many aspects of his life remain unknown and shrouded in mystery.

-"Most people don't realize that until 1967, King David's Tomb was the symbol of Jewish heritage," says Rabbi Idan Grossman, Chairman of the King David Heritage Association.
-"All the national ceremonies that are now held at the Western Wall used to take place in the grove near the Tomb.
-Pilgrims would gather there and observe Shabbat.
-Since the Western Wall came into our hands, the focus shifted, and King David's Tomb was forgotten and neglected.
+“Most people don’t realize that until 1967, King David’s Tomb was the symbol of Jewish heritage,” says Rabbi Idan Grossman, Chairman of the King David Heritage Association.
+“All the national ceremonies now held at the Western Wall once took place in the grove near the Tomb.
+Pilgrims gathered there and observed Shabbat.
+After the Western Wall came into our hands, the focus shifted and King David’s Tomb was forgotten and neglected.
 Only in recent years has the Tomb and its surroundings begun to be renovated.
-Sadly, it serves mainly thousands of Christian pilgrims who visit daily, as the site is also a major tourist attraction for them."
+Sadly, today it serves mainly thousands of Christian pilgrims who visit daily, as the site is also a major attraction for them.”

 Many Testimonies, One Tomb

-Over the years, many intriguing and emotional testimonies have been gathered about King David's Tomb.
-In 1854, an Italian archaeologist named Emmarito Pierotti was appointed by the Ottoman government as the city engineer of Jerusalem.
-Entrusted by authorities, he accessed even the most hidden places in the city where not even Muslims ventured.
-During his exploration, Pierotti discovered carved rock steps in the David’s Tomb complex leading to an enormous underground cave with signs of human craftsmanship.
+Over the years, many intriguing and emotional testimonies have been collected about King David’s Tomb.
+In 1854, an Italian archaeologist named Emmarito Pierotti was appointed by the Ottoman government as Jerusalem’s city engineer.
+Entrusted by the authorities, he accessed even the most hidden areas of the city, where not even Muslims ventured.
+During his exploration, Pierotti discovered carved rock steps in the David’s Tomb complex leading to an enormous underground cave bearing clear signs of human craftsmanship.

-Another astonishing account comes from an American researcher named James Turner Barclay.
-Due to his friendship with the sheikh responsible for the tomb complex, Barclay and his daughter were allowed entry into the underground chamber.
-They described a large monument in the center of the lower room, which Muslims explained was constructed for "Nabi David" (the Muslim name for David).
-At the room's end stood a tall curtain beside high candlesticks where candles burned in honor of "Nabi David."
+Another remarkable account comes from American researcher James Turner Barclay.
+Through his friendship with the sheikh responsible for the tomb complex, Barclay and his daughter were permitted to enter the underground chamber.
+They described a large monument in the center of the lower room, which Muslims said was built for “Nabi David,” the Muslim name for David.
+At the far end stood a tall curtain beside high candlesticks, where candles burned in his honor.
 Behind the curtain lay a continuation so sacred that even senior sheikhs dared not enter.
-Barclay's daughter, a gifted artist, later documented the room in a striking painting offering a glimpse into the hidden world beneath.
+Barclay’s daughter, a gifted artist, later documented the chamber in a striking painting that offers a rare glimpse into the hidden world beneath.

-In Judaism, however, we rely upon our giant scholars' testimonies.
-Rabbi Yehoshua Leib Diskin (the Maharil) remarked about the site, "All the sacred places accepted from generation to generation are authentic and truthful on their own, and do not require any additional testimony, especially since they are vouched for by the greats like the Ramban, the Ari, and Maharim Haggiz.
-Anyone stubbornly refusing to accept these places' sanctity, revealed by our giants, includes himself among fools, wicked, and coarse."
+In Judaism, however, we rely on the testimony of our great scholars.
+Rabbi Yehoshua Leib Diskin, the Maharil, stated: “All sacred places accepted from generation to generation are authentic in themselves and require no further proof, especially when vouched for by the greats such as the Ramban, the Ari, and Maharim Haggiz.
+One who stubbornly refuses to accept the sanctity revealed by our giants includes himself among fools, wicked, and coarse.”

-An unsettling yet compelling testimony comes from two Jewish painters who, around 120 years ago, testified to the Maharil Diskin and the Maggid from Vilkomir.
-Employed by Muslims, under the Sultan’s orders, they worked on renovations in the hall beneath the tomb.
-They took advantage of a holiday when the Muslims left them alone to venture beyond the curtain blocking entry to the inner rooms—rooms avoided by even the Muslims because previous explorers died upon entry.
-Inside they discovered halls marked as "Tombs of the House of David," through a long corridor lined with gold and silver pillars, finally reaching King David's chamber and opposite the chamber of King Solomon, also there was a Torah scroll on the grave of King Hezekiah, matching the description in the Talmud in *Bava Kamma* 16.
-The painters safely reported their sighting to Rabbi Yehoshua Leib Diskin and the Maggid from Vilkomir, although they refrained from publicizing immediately due to fear for their lives.
+A striking and unsettling testimony comes from two Jewish painters who, around 120 years ago, reported their experience to the Maharil Diskin and the Maggid from Vilkomir.
+Employed by Muslims under the Sultan’s orders, they worked on renovations in the hall beneath the tomb.
+On a holiday, when they were left alone, they ventured beyond the curtain blocking entry to the inner rooms, areas avoided even by Muslims because previous explorers had died upon entering.
+Inside, they discovered halls marked “Tombs of the House of David,” passed through a long corridor lined with gold and silver pillars, and reached King David’s chamber and, opposite it, the chamber of King Solomon.
+They also saw a Torah scroll resting on the grave of King Hezekiah, consistent with the description in the Talmud in Bava Kamma 16.
+They safely reported what they had seen, though they refrained from publicizing it at the time out of fear for their lives.

-The Ari, who moved from Egypt to Safed in 1570, stood outside the current wall built by Suleiman 32 years prior by Zion Gate and identified the southwest hill as the burial place of the Kings of the House of David.
-The Maharim Haggiz meticulously described how the Ari stood very near the "David’s Tomb" on Mount Zion and wrote about it in his book *Eleh Massei.*
+The Ari, who moved from Egypt to Safed in 1570, stood outside the wall built by Suleiman 32 years earlier near Zion Gate and identified the southwest hill as the burial place of the Kings of the House of David.
+Maharim Haggiz carefully described how the Ari stood very near “David’s Tomb” on Mount Zion and recorded this in his book Eleh Massei.

-Rabbi Yosef Chaim, the *Ben Ish Chai*, visited in 1869 but was barred by Muslims from entering the tomb.
-He composed an earnest prayer, "Rise up David King Messiah," describing: "Now see your house, David, strangers stand within it, see how we are expelled today from partaking in Hashem's portion, as if a foreigner we are considered..."
+Rabbi Yosef Chaim, the Ben Ish Chai, visited in 1869 but was barred by Muslims from entering the tomb.
+He composed an earnest prayer, “Rise up David King Messiah,” writing: “Now see your house, David, strangers stand within it.
+See how we are expelled today from partaking in Hashem’s portion, as though we are considered foreigners…”

 The Miron of Jerusalem

-An emerging tradition at King David’s Tomb is a massive *Melave Malka* meal with an orchestra held every Saturday night, led by Rabbi Idan Grossman and his wife.
+A growing tradition at King David’s Tomb is the large Melave Malka meal held every Saturday night with an orchestra, led by Rabbi Idan Grossman and his wife.

-Rabbi Grossman relates the unique association David has with what’s also called the 'meal of King David': "David asked Hashem to know the day of his death, and Hashem revealed it would be Shabbat.
-Hence, every Saturday night, King David held a thanksgiving meal to appreciate at least another week to live.
-Since Mount Zion was David's residence, we align our weekly *Melave Malka* right at the time and spot David conducted his."
+Rabbi Grossman explains: “David asked Hashem to know the day of his death, and Hashem revealed it would be Shabbat.
+Therefore, every Saturday night David held a thanksgiving meal, grateful for having been granted another week of life.
+Since Mount Zion was David’s residence, we hold our weekly Melave Malka at the same time and place where he did.”

-Rabbi Grossman recounts, "The initiative for a *Melave Malka* at the Tomb started through our dear friend Abraham Kudri, who was close to Rabbi Avraham Fish, performing astonishing works of salvation, who ran the meal in Tel Aviv.
-The meal, restarted about ten years ago, began modestly at a private home, moving to our association's office and eventually to Mount Zion.
-At first, the site closed at 7 PM Saturday, it was dark, and we lit our path with candles.
-We were about 15 people; the energy and joy were overwhelming, so we continued.
-Within a month, nearly 100 people attended, filling the area.
-Now the meal is held at the plaza beside the tomb with several hundred attendees, two bands, dancing, and joy.
-Everyone feels at home, and the unity and happiness mirror *Lag B'Omer* in Miron.
-People come from afar, telling me, 'You don't realize how empowering it is to be here after Shabbat.
-It fuels us for the entire week.'
-That’s our joy.
-It takes great effort to constantly bring all the food and supplies, but knowing they are eagerly waiting means there's no option for lateness."
+He adds, “The initiative began through our dear friend Abraham Kudri, who was close to Rabbi Avraham Fish, known for astonishing acts of salvation, and who ran the meal in Tel Aviv.
+About ten years ago, we restarted it modestly in a private home, then moved to our association’s office, and eventually to Mount Zion.
+At first the site closed at 7 PM, it was dark, and we lit our way with candles.
+We were about 15 people, but the joy was overwhelming.
+Within a month, nearly 100 people were attending.
+Today, the meal is held at the plaza beside the tomb with several hundred participants, two bands, dancing, and celebration.
+People come from afar and tell me, ‘You don’t realize how empowering it is to be here after Shabbat.
+It gives us strength for the entire week.’
+That is our joy.
+It takes tremendous effort to bring everything each week, but knowing people are waiting leaves no room for delay.”

-Rabbi Grossman adds, "The atmosphere is one of volunteering and assistance.
-Musicians volunteer their music to uplift spirits, and we view it as a holy privilege.
-This meal reintroduces Jews to Mount Zion, previously forgotten, while maintaining the hope it won’t fall into Christian hands.
-It’s crucial for Jews to come here throughout the week, reciting the *Tehillim* authored by King David *a’h*, at the site explicitly suited for his praise."
+Rabbi Grossman adds, “The atmosphere is one of volunteering and mutual care.
+Musicians donate their talent to uplift spirits, and we see this as a holy privilege.
+This gathering reconnects Jews to Mount Zion, once forgotten, and strengthens the hope that it will not fall into Christian hands.
+It is essential that Jews visit throughout the week, reciting the Tehillim authored by King David a’h, at the place most fitting for his praise.”

 Why do Christians, in your view, want Mount Zion?

-Rabbi Grossman's wife is deeply concerned about the situation: "Last year during Shavuot, around 60,000 Jews visited and it was moving and wonderful," she recalls, "in contrast to only 500 visitors ten years ago.
-But this year, I sadly fear the site will be desolate due to COVID-19.
-We haven't received any clear answers from the authorities."
+Rabbi Grossman’s wife expresses deep concern: “Last year on Shavuot, around 60,000 Jews visited, and it was deeply moving,” she recalls.
+“Ten years ago there were only about 500 visitors.
+This year, sadly, I fear the site will be desolate due to COVID-19.
+We have received no clear answers from the authorities.”

 Not in Silwan